 Sally was working as an employee earning ~£60k a year.
 She was a higher rate taxpayer (paying tax at 40% on some of her income).

-In November 2020 Sally left her job (having earned £40,000 in the tax year so far).
-She decided to set up her own consultancy practice as a sole-trader.
+In November 2021 Sally left her job (having earned £40,000 in the tax year so far).
+She decided to set up her own consultancy practice as a sole trader.

-Sally spent £10,000 on her new software, advertising, insurance, etc and she doesn't expect to receive any income until after April 2021.
+Sally spent £10,000 on her new software, advertising, insurance etc. and she only had a tiny amount of sales up to April 2022.

 Sally should still report the losses on a tax return, and she should do it as soon as she can!

-Sally could use those losses to offset her income in the current year, she a basic rate taxpayer in that year (from her employment up to Nov 2020) so she would get circa £2,000 as a tax repayment from HMRC a few weeks after submitting her tax return.
+Sally could use those losses to offset her income in the current year, she is a basic rate taxpayer in that year (from her employment up to Nov 2021) so she would get circa £2,000 as a tax repayment from HMRC a few weeks after submitting her tax return.

-HMRC certainly won't tell you what is the best option for you, but an early tax repayment to inject some much-needed working capital into your business could be vital to its success.
+HMRC certainly won't tell you what the best option for you is, but an early tax repayment to inject some much-needed working capital into your business could be vital to its success.
 You need someone to analyse what is the best use of the losses for your own situation.
 You have a choice and the wrong one could see you miss out.

-A good accountant and tax advisor can make a huge difference to the success, and the speed of your success in business.
+A good accountant and tax advisor can make a massive difference to the success and speed of your business.